microsoft/sqldev/pages/php/redhat/php-rhel-1.md

     yum groupinstall "Development Tools"
 ```

+> You have successfuly installed PHP on your RHEL machine!

 ## Step 1.3 Install the ODBC Driver and SQL Command Line Utility for SQL Server

 {% include partials/install_sqlcmd_linux_rhel.md %}

-> You have successfully installed the PHP Driver for SQL Server on your Ubuntu machine.
-You now have everything you need to start writing PHP apps with SQL Server!